Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

   This soldier is Kafka Producer. <br>

   * Search Soldier <br>
   Be activated by King firt and keep sniffing (consuming) target Topic of Kafka.
-If it get something, send it to every soldiers who has responsibility of different content part.
+If it gets something, Search Soldier sends it to every soldiers who has responsibility of different content part.
 If it doesn't, on going to keep listening.  <br>
   This soldier is Kafak Consumer. <br>

 <br>